How to Stay

 - The patient must be aged 21 years old or younger, and;

 - The family must have permanent residence at least 60 miles from the hospital where the patient is being treated.

-Each family who stays at one of our Houses is given a private room which accommodates up to 4 people.
-Of the 4, ONLY 2 children, aged 18 years old or younger, are allowed per room.
-And, only one room is allowed per family.
+Each family who stays at one of our Houses is given a private room which accommodates up to 4 people, no more than 2 children per room.
+Only one room is allowed per family.

-If you are a new guest at RMHC-Denver you will need to have a request to stay placed by someone at the medical facility where the patient is being treated.
+If you are a new guest at RMHC-Denver you will need to have a request to stay placed by someone at the hospital where the patient is being treated.
 Please call our Guest Service team at 303-832-2667 if you have any questions.

 This does not guarantee a room, but it will add your name to the wait list for the day that you need the room.

 In order for us to continue to meet the expense of keeping families near the care a resources needed, we encourage — but do not require — guests to make a donation of whatever they are able.